davodm/irancrypto-social-bot/README.md

 6. Deploy lambda function through [serverless](https://www.serverless.com/framework/docs/providers/aws/guide/deploying): `npm run deploy`

 Whole serverless configuration will create DynamoDB table, attach the needed permissions and set the cronjob.

+## Environment Variables & Serverless Deployment

+**Important**: Environment variables are set **per Lambda function** in `serverless.yml`, not globally.
+Each function only receives the environment variables it actually needs:

+- **scheduler-midnight**: IranCrypto API access, DynamoDB, and scheduling configuration
+- **poster**: All environment variables (AI, Twitter, Instagram, Telegram, DynamoDB, IranCrypto API)

+**Optional Variables**: The `serverless.yml` configuration uses default empty strings for optional variables, so you don't need to set all AI provider keys, Instagram proxy, or other optional settings.
+Only set the variables you actually need:

+- **AI Providers**: Set at least one AI provider API key (OPENAI_API_KEY, OPENROUTER_API_KEY, etc.)
+- **Social Media Platforms**: Only set variables for platforms you want to use (Twitter, Instagram, Telegram)
+- **Optional Features**: IG_PROXY, AYRESHARE_API_KEY, etc. can be omitted if not needed

+The Serverless Framework will automatically load variables from `.env` during deployment and set them appropriately for each function.
+Missing optional variables will be set to empty strings, which won't cause deployment failures.

 ## Functionality
 - Twitter: Share two daily tweets about total market transactions and top 3 cryptocurrencies.